 Two claimants, respectively referred to as BIG and Mr Burgess, claimed specific performance of the joint venture structure agreement as regards the transfer to SS PLC of the relevant shares, alternatively damages in lieu of specific performance.

-The Judge decided that BIG, which was a direct shareholder of SS PLC, had no enforceable claim by virtue of the reflective loss principle and further that such principle was not confined to a damages claim.
-As the Judge put it:
+When the case was initially heard in the High Court, deputy judge Andrew Simmonds QC decided that BIG, which was a direct shareholder of SS PLC, had no enforceable claim by virtue of the no reflective loss principle and further that such principle was not confined to a damages claim.
+As the deputy judge put it:

 “There is no suggestion that any specific remedy, such as specific performance (or, indeed, relief based on proprietary estoppel or constructive trust), is exempt from the rule.”

-With regard to the claims of Mr Burgess, who was the majority shareholder in VIIL, which in turn owned 51 percent of the issued share capital of BIG, the Judge refused to bar his claims holding that the reflective loss principle had no application to indirect shareholders of a company.
+With regard to the claims of Mr Burgess, who was the majority shareholder in VIIL, which in turn owned 51 percent of the issued share capital of BIG, the deputy judge refused to bar his claims holding that the no reflective loss principle had no application to indirect shareholders of a company.
 In summary, he stated: